Prosper Review Summary

-Quick Review: Prosper personal loans are best for people with excellent credit, as they have the best chance of qualifying for Prosper’s minimum APR of 6.95%.
-People with credit scores as low as 640 can still qualify for a loan from Prosper, but applicants who barely meet the minimum requirements are much more likely to get an APR toward the high end of Prosper’s range.
-It could be as high as 35.99%, one of the highest personal loan rates on the market.
+Prosper personal loans are best for people with excellent credit, as they have the best chance of qualifying for Prosper’s minimum APR of 7.95%.
+People with credit scores as low as 640 can still qualify for a loan from Prosper, but they usually end up with an APR as high as 35.99%.

 Prosper offers personal loans of $2,000 to $40,000, over either three or five years.
-However, one other drawback is that there is an origination fee of 2.41% to 5%, which is built in to the loan’s APR.
-In other words, someone who qualifies for the lowest interest rate possible and has a 2.41% origination fee will pay the minimum APR of 6.95%.
-Below, you can examine the pros and cons of Prosper personal loans and see how they stack up to other lenders’ offers.
+However, one other drawback is that there is an origination fee of 2.41% to 5%, which is built into the loan’s APR.
+In other words, someone who qualifies for the lowest interest rate possible and has a 2.41% origination fee will pay the minimum APR of 7.95%.

 |APRs||6.95% - 35.99%|

-Prosper interest rates can be anywhere from 6.95% to 35.99%.
-Therefore, Prosper offers low interest rates for people with the best credit and income, but some of the highest rates on the market for people in less ideal financial situations.
-Prosper’s rates are fixed, so they won’t change at all during the life of the loan.
+Rates on Prosper loans can be anywhere from 7.95% to 35.99%.
+Prosper offers low interest rates for people with the best credit and income, but higher rates for people in less ideal financial situations.
+These rates are fixed, so they won’t change at all during the life of the loan.

-The Prosper origination fee will be between 2.41% and 5% of the loan’s amount.
-It too depends on the factors such as your credit history and income.
+Prosper’s origination fee will be between 2.41% and 5% of the loan’s amount.
+It too depends on factors such as your credit history and income.
 This origination fee isn’t charged separately but rather built into your loan’s interest rate.
-The 6.95% to 35.99% range already includes origination fees.
+The 7.95% to 35.99% range already includes origination fees.